Kembra Pfahler

 Kembra Pfahler (born August 4, 1961) is an American interdisciplinary artist and rock musician.
 She has been called the "godmother of modern day shock art".

-Her film work is associated with the movement known as the Cinema of Transgression.
+Pfahler's film work is associated with Nick Zedd's Cinema of Transgression.
 As a musician, she leads the band The Voluptuous Horror of Karen Black, who are inspired by glam, punk, shock rock and the American actress Karen Black.
-As a visual and performance artist, Pfahler is known for self-portraits and for founding the art movement Availabilism.
+As a visual and performance artist, Pfahler is known for self-portraits.
 As a result of having participated with the North-American artists Anohni, Johanna Constantine, and Bianca and Sierra Casady of CocoRosie in 2014, she co-authored 13 Tenets of Future Feminism that contains thirteen propositions engraved into rose quartz discs.

 Early life and education

 Pfahler is the daughter of surfer Freddy Pfahler who had appeared in the 1958 surf film Slippery When Wet, directed by Bruce Brown.
 Her brother is Adam Pfahler, the drummer of Jawbreaker.
-She grew up in Southern California.
-She appeared as a child actress in TV commercials for Kodak film.
+Growing up in Southern California, Pfahler appeared as a child actress in TV commercials for Kodak film.
 She went to college at the School of Visual Arts in New York City and studied under Mary Heilmann and Lorraine O'Grady.